victimsnino/ReactivePlusPlus/BUILDING.md

 ```cpp
 #include <rpp/rpp.hpp>
 ```
-to include whole library functionality and don't worry about includes.
-Also you can include only forwardings for everyting
+to include whole library functionality and don't worry about includes. (same can be applied to rppgrpc or rppqt modules) Also you can include only forwardings for everyting
 ```cpp
 #include <rpp/fwd.hpp>
 ```